Theoodoore/sem/README.md

 README File
 ===========
-This is a README file
+This is a README file.
+This is an update to the readme file.